jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_consentomatic_extension.md

 - ❑ “Information Storage and Access”

 ## Return to the terminal
-Now return to the terminal and acknowledge you have completed the configuration of the Enhancer for YouTube extension for Waterfox.
+Now return to the terminal and acknowledge you have completed the configuration of the Consent-O-Matic extension for Waterfox.

 ## Be tidy: Close this document